-The first stage of the Novosibirsk free electron laser (Fig. 2.), based on the energy-recovery linac, generates coherent radiation tunable in the range 110-240 micron as a continuous train of 40-100 ps pulses at the repetition rate of 2.8-22.5 MHz.
+The first stage of the Novosibirsk free electron laser (Fig. 2.), based on the energy-recovery linac, generates coherent radiation tunable in the range 120-240 micron as a continuous train of 40-100 ps pulses at the repetition rate of 2.8-22.5 MHz.
 Maximum average output power is 500 W, the peak power is more than 1 MW [6,7].
+The minimum measured linewidth is 0.3%, which is close to the Fourier-transform limit.
+Four user stations are in operation now.
+Two other are in progress.